erikweiand/hair-pe-surfactant-nemd/README.md

 This repository contains relevant files for producing coarse-grained non-equilibrium molecular dynamics simulations (CG-NEMD) for contacts between two hair surfaces in the presence of cationic guar gum and anionic surfactants.

+An example for each CG-MD step in the process (adsorption, squeeze-out, NEMD) is given in the `cgmd` folder.
+The force-field files should be copied into the respective directories unless already present (in the case of squeeze-out simulations).

 ## References
 [1] E. Weiand, P. H. Koenig, F. Rodriguez-Ropero, Y. Roiter, S. Angioletti-Uberti, D. Dini, J.P.
 Ewen, Boundary lubrication performance of polyelectrolyte-surfactant complexes on biomimetic surfacess, chemRxiv preprint (2023), [**https://doi.org/10.26434/chemrxiv-2023-9c6fz**](https://doi.org/10.26434/chemrxiv-2023-9c6fz).